Skip to content

 Downloading and Exporting

-Lidarvisor delivers results in the formats your clients and software expect — LAS, LAZ, COPC, E57, and PLY for point clouds; GeoTIFF for terrain models; DXF, Shapefile, and GeoJSON for vectors; PDF and CSV for reports.
-This page explains how to download each type.
+Lidarvisor delivers results in the formats your clients and software expect — LAS, LAZ, COPC, E57, and PLY for point clouds; GeoTIFF for terrain models; DXF, Shapefile, and GeoJSON for vectors; LandXML, DXF, OBJ, and PLY for 3D surfaces; PDF and CSV for reports.
+This page explains how to download each type, and which downloads require a paid subscription.

 Downloading from the Project Tree